 B.S.
 1988, Stetson University; M.S.
 1991, Nova Southeastern University; Psy.D.
 (Clinical) 1997, Nova Southeastern University.
 Florida licensed.
-Interests: (Professional) Child and Adolescent (emotional and behavioral disorders); Domestic Violence; Substance Abuse; (Personal) Sports, Photography, Boating; Home Decorating; Spending time with family; Reading.
+Interests: (Professional) Child Adolescent and Older Adults (emotional and behavioral disorders); (Personal) Sports, Photography, Boating; Home Decorating; Spending time with family; Reading.

 B.A.
 1961, Biscayne College; M.S.
 1984, Miami Institute of Psychology; Psy.D.
 (Clinical) 1989, Florida Licensed Mental Health Counselor 1989 and Florida Licensed Psychologist 1993.
 Interests: (Professional) Mental Health Problems – Adults and Geriatric; Substance Related Disorders; (Personal) Music; spending time with family.

 B.S. in Psychology 2006, Florida State University; M.S. in Mental Health Counseling 2008, Nova Southeastern University; Psy.D.
 (Clinical) 2015, Nova Southeastern University.
 Florida Licensed Mental Health Counselor 2011 and Florida Licensed Psychologist 2016, Interests: (Professional) Mental Health Issues - Domestic Violence, Substance Related Disorders; Eating Disorders, Adults and Geriatric; (Personal) Exercising; traveling, spending time with family and pets.